goehringlab/2023-Illukkumbura-JCB-modelling/README.md

 ## Instructions

+See [this notebook](scripts/notebook.ipynb) for a demonstration of the model

-To launch the interactive notebook with binder, click the 'launch binder' button above.
+To run in the cloud, click the 'launch binder' button above

 ## Citation